 I bake for 24-28 minutes or until the top of the muffins become golden brown and the toothpick inserted into the middle comes out clean.

-You should let the muffins set in the pan for 10 minutes before transferring on a wire rack to completely cool.
+You should let these banana and carrot muffins set in the pan for 10 minutes before transferring on a wire rack to completely cool.

 Frequently asked questions